 Are There Cheaper Clarisonic Alternatives?

-Here is a quick comparison chart of the options:
+Here is a quick comparison table of the best Clarisonic alternatives:

 What is a Clarisonic?

 The Clarisonic is a battery-operated skincare brush that gives your skin a deeper clean.
 It gets rid of dirt, oil, and makeup that gets stuck deep in the skin’s pores.
 Sounds good, right?

 Clarisonic holds the title of #1 dermatologist recommended skincare device, so it’s trustworthy for sure.
 However, there are many Clarisonic dupes available on the market that seem to offer the same skincare benefits.

 One important thing about the Clarisonic is that it oscillates back and forth while many alternatives only do a 360-degree spin.
 Some say the spinning is not as healthy for the skin as the oscillating motion.

 - Mia Smart anti-aging and cleansing skincare device, which includes a Smart App

 - Mia Prima facial cleansing skincare device